getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 ..
 ```

+**Note:** Technically, the primitive value itself isn't iterable, but thanks to "boxing", `"hello world"` is coerced/converted to its `String` object wrapper form, which *is* an iterable.
+See the *Types & Grammar* title of this series for more information.

-ES6 also includes several new data structures, called Collections (see Chapter 5).
+ES6 also includes several new data structures, called collections (see Chapter 5).
 These collections are not only iterables themselves, but they also provide API method(s) to generate an iterator, such as:

 ```js
 var m = new Map();